Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

-Dynamic allocation works using `malloc`/`free`, which allow selecting memory size at runtime with the risk of memory fragmentation and allocation failure (NumWorks made a great [article](https://www.numworks.com/fr/blog/eviter-utilisation-malloc/) in french about how and why they wrote Epsilon, the calculator firmware, without using any `malloc`)
+Dynamic allocation works using `malloc`/`free`, which allow selecting memory size at runtime with the risk of memory fragmentation and allocation failure (NumWorks made a great [article](https://www.numworks.com/fr/blog/eviter-utilisation-malloc/) in French about how and why they wrote Epsilon, the calculator firmware, without using any `malloc`)

 To allocate using malloc two strategies exists: